 WAYS TO REPORT A CRIME

-The Dispatch Center and Records Unit are managed by the Communications Supervisor.
+The Dispatch Center and Records Unit are managed by the Support Services Lieutenant.
 The Dispatch Center is typically staffed with a Dispatch Supervisor and 13 Dispatchers.
 The Dispatch Center dispatches for the Fire Department and Police Department, to include Animal Control.
 Total calls received equal approximately 10,000 phone calls per month (9-1-1 and non-emergency).
 The Dispatch Center is also responsible for answering all after hours calls for the city including the Water Department, Street Department, Parks Division, and Wastewater Division.
 The Dispatch Center also provides TDD service for the hearing and speech impaired, and it has the ability to connect with a language line to provide translation for over 170 languages.
 In April of 2017, the Lake Havasu City Dispatch Center became the first in the state of Arizona to receive text to 9-1-1, allowing citizens, who are unable to call, the ability to access emergency services.

 A Public Safety Dispatcher is the critical link between the community and units in the field.
 Dispatchers are here to serve citizens and help first responders ensure a safe and secure community.
 From the greatest of disasters to the most basic of questions, dispatchers are just a call away any time of day or night.